TRIPLE THREAT CONSULTING

 The Productivity Paradox

-While most executives would never admit it, their desire to return to the office may lead to a dip in productivity" - Amy Zimmerman, Chief People Officer, Relay Payment | While many assume employees are slacking off when working from home, on average Gartner found that performance reviews of remote employees were higher than in-office employees.
-Some workers may thrive in an office environment, however many will find themselves less productive due to distractions, office politics, comfort, etc. |
+While many assume employees are slacking off when working from home, on average Gartner found that performance reviews of remote employees were higher than in-office employees.
+Some workers may thrive in an office environment, however many will find themselves less productive due to distractions, office politics, comfort, etc.

 Therefore, mandating either return to work or mandating fully remote working won't work.
 Employees are unique individuals, with unique life circumstances, and unique roles.
 So what's required of them professionally and personally requires unique solutions.